chowington/bg-counter-tools/README.md

 python3 smart_trap_download_data.py -k [API key] -s [start time] -e [end time] -o [output filename]
 ```
 Dates are entered in one of the following formats, where “T” is literal: `YYYY-MM-DD`, `YYYY-MM-DDTHH-MM`, or `YYYY-MM-DDTHH-MM-SS`.
 This dumps the data into one or more JSON files, depending on the options used.

+The download script, by default, shows a graphical display of its progress.
+A detailed description of this display can be found on the [Wiki](https://github.com/chowington/bg-counter-tools/wiki/smart_trap_download_data.py#graphical-display).

 ### Converting to Darwin Core
 #### Creating and Updating Metadata